M&g Investment Management Ltd Buys Coca-Cola Co, JD.com Inc, Intel Corp, Sells Martin Marietta Materials Inc, JPMorgan Chase, American Express Co

 M&g Investment Management Ltd sold out a holding in Yandex NV.
 The sale prices were between $56.13 and $70.8, with an estimated average price of $63.94.Sold Out: Mobile TeleSystems PJSC (MBT)

 M&g Investment Management Ltd sold out a holding in Mobile TeleSystems PJSC.
-The sale prices were between $7.82 and $9.09, with an estimated average price of $8.48.Sold Out: F5 Networks Inc (FFIV)
+The sale prices were between $7.82 and $9.09, with an estimated average price of $8.48.Sold Out: TFI International Inc (TFII)

-M&g Investment Management Ltd sold out a holding in F5 Networks Inc. The sale prices were between $122.5 and $176.44, with an estimated average price of $152.82.Sold Out: Sportsman's Warehouse Holdings Inc (SPWH)
+M&g Investment Management Ltd sold out a holding in TFI International Inc. The sale prices were between $43.06 and $53.47, with an estimated average price of $49.81.Sold Out: Sportsman's Warehouse Holdings Inc (SPWH)

-M&g Investment Management Ltd sold out a holding in Sportsman's Warehouse Holdings Inc. The sale prices were between $11.57 and $17.92, with an estimated average price of $14.67.Sold Out: Arista Networks Inc (ANET)
+M&g Investment Management Ltd sold out a holding in Sportsman's Warehouse Holdings Inc. The sale prices were between $11.57 and $17.92, with an estimated average price of $14.67.Sold Out: Quidel Corp (QDEL)

 Here is the complete portfolio of M&G INVESTMENT MANAGEMENT LTD. Also check out: